rakshixh/FakeJobs-Api/README.md

 <h2>Contribution Guidelines:</h2>

-Feel free to contribute to any [existing issues](https://github.com/rakshixh/FakeJobs-Api/issues) or initiate a [new](https://github.com/rakshixh/FakeJobs-Api/issues/new) one to begin your contributions. <br>
+Feel free to star, fork, explore and contribute to any [existing issues](https://github.com/rakshixh/FakeJobs-Api/issues) or initiate a [new](https://github.com/rakshixh/FakeJobs-Api/issues/new) one to begin your contributions. <br>
+There's ample opportunity to enhance [FakeJobs-Api](https://github.com/rakshixh/FakeJobs-Api) with a variety of functional APIs awaiting implementation. <br>
 We expect all contributors to abide by the terms of our [Code of Conduct](https://github.com/rakshixh/FakeJobs-Api/blob/master/.github/CODE_OF_CONDUCT.md). <br>
 Head over to our [issue tracker](https://github.com/rakshixh/FakeJobs-Api/issues) to check more about it. <br>
 Check the [Contributing Guide](https://github.com/rakshixh/FakeJobs-Api/blob/master/.github/CONTRIBUTING.md) out. <br>